Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 - Magicians for hire : advertisements of magic services from members
 - Profile : a private individual area for members to update their own information.
 - shop : to sell society product online
-- latest news : up to date news on magic in the wider world

 ### Design Needs